Intuit Global Privacy Statement

 Information provided by others

-Our platform is designed to help you connect with other people and organizations.
-As a result of those connections, others may be able to input information about you.
-For example, your employer may input information about your salary and work activity in order to process their payroll.
-You may also be able to input or process information about others, for example, if you are an account administrator.
-If you input information about others into our platform, you must only do so if you have first received the appropriate rights and permissions to do so, including by getting advanced written consent, if required by applicable law.
+Our Platform is designed to help you connect with other people and organizations.
+As a result of those connections, others may be able to input information about you, including business customers using the Intuit Platform.
+For example, one of Intuit’s customers may share information about you with us in order to use and benefit from the Intuit Platform, such as information relevant to your or other customer contacts’ interactions with a business that is using Mailchimp.
+You may also be able to input or process information about others, for example, if you are an account administrator of one of our products or use Intuit to manage customer lists.
+If you input information about others into our platform, you must only do so if you have first provided sufficient notice and received the appropriate rights and permissions to do so, including having an appropriate legal basis for doing so, such as getting advanced written consent, if required by applicable law.

 We may also get information about you from others where permitted by applicable law.
 We protect and process information obtained from those parties as described in this Privacy Statement, consistent with any additional restrictions imposed by the source of the information.
 Our sources may vary over time and depend upon how you use the Intuit Platform.
 For example, we receive information from: